Excited to get back to holidays abroad but wondering what the COVID vaccine rollout means for your travel insurance?

 Travel insurance policies are not equal.
 Levels of cover can vary according to the insurer, so it’s important to check the individual policy details, particularly the exclusions.

 If you’ve turned down the vaccine offered to you by the NHS, you will not be covered for COVID-related claims.

 When taking out travel insurance, all customers are expected to exercise reasonable care for their own safety and must take reasonable steps to avoid a claim.

 Needing a vaccination before travel is not a new concept.
 Many places already require vaccination against diseases such as typhoid before you can travel and this has an impact on your health cover.

 Will vaccines be essential for booking a holiday?

 Travel insurance is just one area that will be impacted by COVID-19 vaccines as the UK gets back to foreign travel.

-For more useful information, check out Staysure’s guide to travelling after the coronavirus lockdown.
+For more useful information, check out Staysure’s guide to safe travel after the coronavirus lockdown.